 Boulders Beach is on the outskirts of Simonstown and has become world famous as the breeding ground of a large population African penguin.
 This is a pay beach and is one of the best and safest swimming beaches for families and kids in Cape Town.
 It lies in a small cove and is protected from the wind and sea by giant granite boulders.
-Boulders Beach was voted best family beach in the world by the UK Telegraph in March 2007 because of the safe swimming and beautiful setting amongst granite boulders and the opportunity to swim amongst penguins.
+Boulders Beach has repeatedly been voted the best family beach in the world because of the safe swimming and beautiful setting amongst granite boulders and the opportunity to swim amongst penguins.

 Scarborough is a tiny Coastal village, popular as a retirement spot, with a long sandy beach, great surf, interesting rock pools and lovely walks that makes a good spot for a family outing and a picinic.
 There are minimal facilities, but there are several good restaurants in the village.